-In response to this feedback, we have committed to working collaboratively with organisations in the Business and Economy Sector to realise the economic benefits of Gaelic.

-We have also committed to creating downloadable Gaelic Guidance and supportive case studies, targeted at Highland businesses to highlight the economic benefits of Gaelic and to encourage the use of Gaelic.
+Feedback received Action taken Respondents to the consultation felt that the In response to this feedback, we have Business and Economy theme was under- committed to working collaboratively with represented in the Plan. organisations in the Business and Economy Sector to realise the economic benefits of Gaelic.
+We have also committed to creating downloadable Gaelic Guidance and supportive case studies, targeted at Highland businesses to highlight the economic benefits of Gaelic and to encourage the use of Gaelic. highlight the economic benefits of Gaelic and